driusan/dewm/src/WindowManaging.md

 our `.xinitrc` before starting our window manager, we see they get tiled as we expected.

-We now just need to (re)autotile our workspace(s) if  a window is created or deleted.
+We now just need to (re)autotile our workspace(s) if a window is created or deleted.

 If you recall when we initialized our window manager, we listened for key press,